 Best Execution and Soft Dollars

 When placing orders for and on behalf of Clients’ accounts, Sionna will select those brokers and dealers from whom they reasonably expect to obtain the best execution (after considering all transaction costs and research or other benefits).
-Sionna utilizes a limited soft dollar policy, which allows for the procurement of 3rd party investment research using a portion of brokerage commissions for payment, which is valuable to the investment decision-making process, and adheres to the regulations stipulated by securities regulators.
+Sionna utilizes a limited soft dollar policy, which allows for the procurement of third-party investment research using a portion of brokerage commissions for payment, which is valuable to the investment decision-making process, and adheres to the regulations stipulated by securities regulators.
+A conflict of interest may be perceived if the soft dollars are used to purchase services that benefit Sionna and not its Clients.
+To address this risk, the use of soft dollars to pay for goods and services other than research and order execution-related services is strictly prohibited.
 A copy of the best execution and soft dollar policies of Sionna may be obtained upon request.

 Marketing, Promotion and Sale of Sionna Pooled Funds